puppetlabs/puppet-docs/source/background/ssl/public_key.markdown

 * A private key can't be reverse-engineered from its corresponding public key.
 (Or at least, doing so isn't practical with current or foreseeable-future technology.)
 * Using one part of the key pair, you can perform a calculation that can only be reversed by using the other part.

 There are several ways to create these kinds of related numbers, but the actual mathematics are far outside the scope of this guide.
+(Although [this explanation of the RSA cipher][rsa_explanation] is relatively readable, if you're interested.)

 The public key can and should be shared freely.
 The private key must stay private.
 If a copy of it is stolen, the thief can impersonate the rightful owner until all other participants have stopped using and trusting the corresponding public key.